booniepepper/rail/concept/data-structure-ideas.md

 The structure is (loosely) inspired by Forth's dictionary stack.
 It could be implemented as a single stack, but for a map with many keys it would be more efficient to implement as a hash map of stacks.

+# Any type maps

+See:

+* JavaScript "Object Literal"
+* Python `dict`
+* Ruby Hash
+* Clojure map and https://youtu.be/2V1FtfBDsLU (esp 27:19 and following)